exasol/elasticsearch-virtual-schema/doc/user_guide/elasticsearch_sql_user_guide.md

 ### Conversion of numbers may fail

-The `FLOOR` scalar function and others may fail with an error message.
+The `FLOOR` and `CEIL` scalar functions may fail with an error message.
 Query `SELECT FLOOR("FIELD") FROM VIRTUAL_SCHEMA."index"` will fail with the following error message:

 ```
 ETL-1299: Failed to create transformator for column=0 (starting from 0 for selected columns) [ETL-1202: Not implemented - Transformation for this combination of column types is not possible in this version.
 A solution for this problem can be perhaps the conversion in another datatype in the database.
 Otherwise please contact support for additional information]